ab-emptycup/ab-emptycup.github.io/devlog/rainy-reflection.md

 >
 > Culture is very much a product of leadership.
 The broader implication here is that this conflict
 > percolates slowly into the team as well.
 I have seen a few instances of that too, though it is much
 > easier for me to call it out and pacify the team.
-But, pacifying myself on the bad days is not easy.
+But, pacifying myself on the bad days is much harder.